2 Weeks in France: 3 itineraries

 France is a country well-known for many things, including fashion, food, wine, football, and of course, Paris, the city of love.
 The French language is even dubbed the most romantic language.

-Europe’s highest mountain can be found here, and their gastronomy was even granted a UNESCO world heritage status.
-For cheese lovers, France has 1,600 different types of cheese, you’ll never run out of options.
+Europe’s highest mountain can be found here, and their gastronomy was even granted a UNESCO World Heritage status.
+For cheese lovers, France has 1,600 different types of cheese, so you’ll never run out of options.
 Escargot is also something distinctly French that is a must-try for those who are adventurous in terms of food exploration.

 Aside from that, a lot of people include France in their bucket list of places they want to visit, that’s why it’s the world’s most popular tourist destination.
-Whether it’s because of the museums or the Eiffel tower, the reasons are simply endless.
+The reasons are endless, whether it’s because of the museums or the Eiffel Tower.

 Below, you will see three different itineraries for those who want to stay for 2 weeks in France.
 Aside from that, we’ll also provide you with travel tips on how to make your vacation more seamless.